scelis/twine/README.md

 #### `generate-string-file`

 This command creates an Apple or Android strings file from the master strings data file.
+If the output file would not contain any translations, twine will exit with an error.

 	$ twine generate-string-file /path/to/strings.txt values-ja.xml --tags common,app1
 	$ twine generate-string-file /path/to/strings.txt Localizable.strings --lang ja --tags mytag